-That’s why these December writing prompts make a great addition to teachers’ collection of writing prompts for kids.
+That’s why these December writing prompts make a great addition to teachers’ collection of writing prompts.

-So include these December writing prompts as part of your December writing activities or in writer’s workshop block.
+So include December writing prompts as part of your December writing activities.

 Even reluctant writers will move their pens to these engaging December-themed writing prompts!